-- We will better serve the curricular needs of students interested in advanced folklore studies by folding these courses into the curricular options of our largest concentration. - We have consulted with colleagues in the Department of Comparative Studies and they agree with the decision to incorporate the folklore curriculum into the Literature, Film, and Popular Culture Specialization. - We are reducing the number of honors seminars required for honors students from 3 courses (9 credits) to 2 courses (6 credits) because as the number of honors students majoring in English has declined (there are currently only 41), we are unable to offer more than 1 honors seminar each semester, making schedule planning more difficult for our students.
+- We will better serve the curricular needs of students interested in advanced folklore studies by folding these courses into the curricular options of our largest concentration. - We are reducing the number of honors seminars required for honors students from 3 courses (9 credits) to 2 courses (6 credits) because as the number of honors students majoring in English has declined (there are currently only 41), we are unable to offer more than 1 honors seminar each semester, making schedule planning more difficult for our students.
 We are eliminating the requirement that honors students in the Pre-Education Specialization take English 4578H since this is no longer a course the department offers. - We are slightly changing the requirements for the Pre-Education Specialization to accommodate the new requirements for English 2269 or 4569 (Digital Media), and English 4572 (Traditional Grammar & Usage).
 There have always been a handful of classes that students needed to take outside of the English Major to fulfill prerequisites for the English Language Arts (7-12) M.Ed.: we have added EDUTL 3356 to this list and placed the English courses into the major program curriculum.
 English 2269 or 4569 will also now fulfill the Embedded Literacy-Technology requirement for our Pre-education Specialization students. - We are eliminating the application process for the Creative Writing Specialization to allow wider access to the Specialization and therefore the ability to continue robust offering of CW curriculum at the 4000-level. - The Creative Writing Specialization was distinct from the other specialized tracks in requiring students to submit a writing portfolio for the selective admission, but enrollment patterns have indicated that students are reluctant to select the Creative Writing Specialization because of this admission requirement. - The declining number of students in the specialization means there are fewer students enrolling in the 4000-level courses, causing cancellation especially in poetry and creative non-fiction workshops, even though we know there is robust demand for CW courses. - O All students will now be able to identify the CW Specialization when they declare the major.
 There will still be a faculty review of writing portfolios for admission to 4000-level workshops, to insure good alignment between student and faculty styles and genres.
 But removing the prohibitive barrier of the selective admission to the specialization will increase accessibility to CW courses at all levels.